How to Weatherize Your Home for Winter

 Do-it-yourselfers can handle some simple insulation upgrades.
 However, if you’re using a contractor for insulation, plugging air leaks or for sealing ductwork, use one that participates in the utility’s Contractor Network to receive incentives and rebates.
 Contractor Network lists are available.

 Clark Public Utilities offers weatherization help.
-If you’re considering weatherproofing your home, look at the incentives the utility offers.
-Several weatherization measures are eligible for incentives and loans at a low interest rate.
+If you’re considering weatherproofing your home, look at the Weatherization Program.
+Several weatherization measures are eligible for incentives and loans at a low interest rate or income based home.

 Low-income customers may be eligible for help through the Clark County weatherization program.
 To see if you’re eligible, contact our ComCare department.